MinecraftForge/Documentation/docs/rendering/modelextensions/transforms.md

 ### Origin

-The origin can be specified either as an array of 3 floating point values representing a three dimensional vector: `[ x, y, z ]` or as one of the three default values:
+The origin can be specified either as an array of 3 floating point values representing a three-dimensional vector: `[ x, y, z ]` or as one of the three default values:

 - `"corner"` (0, 0, 0)
 - `"center"` (.5, .5, .5)